New US dietary guidelines urge less sugar, more protein – and make a nod to beef tallow

 “Any new rules limiting UPFs in schools must ensure meal programs are permitted to serve nutrient-dense, pre-prepared foods,” the association wrote in its new position paper, released Tuesday.
 “Schools are simply not equipped to scratch prepare all menu items – more than 93% cited the need for more staff, culinary training, equipment and infrastructure to reduce reliance on UPFs.”

-Some 79% of school meal program directors expressed an “extreme need” for more funding to reduce the reliance on ultra-processed foods and make more meals from scratch, according to the association’s new school nutrition trends report.
-The share of respondents citing “significant” challenges with cost, food, labor and equipment all increased compared to last year’s survey.
+Some 79% of school meal program directors expressed an “extreme need” for more funding to reduce the reliance on ultraprocessed foods and make more meals from scratch, according to the association’s new school nutrition trends report.
+The share of respondents citing “significant” challenges with cost, food, labor and equipment all increased compared with last year’s survey.

 The association reiterated its call for Congress to increase funding for school meal programs after the guidelines were unveiled Wednesday.